SvenVw/fdm/fdm-docs/docs/core-concepts/02-farms.md

 In addition to the basic properties, a `Farm` can have several other types of data associated with it:

 *   **Organic Certifications:** You can store information about a farm's organic certifications in the `organicCertifications` and `organicCertificationsHolding` tables.
 This includes details like the certification body, certification numbers (e.g., TRACES, Skal), and the dates the certification was issued and expires.
 *   **Derogations:** The `derogations` and `derogationApplying` tables are used to track any special permissions (derogations) that a farm has been granted for a specific year.
-These are often related to legal norms for fertilizer application.
+These are related to legal norms for fertilizer application.
 *   **Grazing Intentions:** The `intendingGrazing` table allows you to record a farm's intention to graze animals for a specific year.
 This is a boolean flag associated with the farm and the year.
 *   **Catalogue Preferences:** The `fertilizerCatalogueEnabling` and `cultivationCatalogueSelecting` tables allow you to specify which data sources a farm uses for its fertilizer and cultivation catalogues.
 This provides flexibility in managing standardized data.